Create and manage device groups

 If you want to group machines by organizational unit, you can configure the registry key for the group affiliation.
-For more information on device tagging, see Manage machine group and tags.
+For more information on device tagging, see Create and manage machine tags.

 Preview several machines that will be matched by this rule.
-If you are satisfied with the rule, click the Access tab.
+If you are satisfied with the rule, click the User access tab.

 Assign the user groups that can access the machine group you created.

 You can only grant access to Azure AD user groups that have been assigned to RBAC roles.